kasskow/bitcoinpricetracker/README.md

-# bitcoinpricetracker
+# Simple Bitcoin Tracker

-Simple Bitcoin tracker with price in Python using Flask, requests and simple responsive HTML.
-(Tailwind CSS)
+I created a code to track the cost of bitcoin with Chat GPT.
+I am using Python (Flask) and HTML (Tailwind CSS) programming language in this project.
+Every few seconds after refreshing, the price of Bitcoin changes.